2016 Conference Portland, Oregon

 Sotos syndrome Support Association (SSSA) is made up of families, physicians, genetic counselors, and health care agencies throughout the United States.
 The SSSA is a non-profit organization which is incorporated in the state of Missouri.

 Families and professionals come from all over the world to learn, network and bond with one another.
 We combine a program of speakers with social events for the whole family to educate and inspire families on their journey with Sotos Syndrome.

 Sotos Syndrome: A Handbook for Families

-The third edition of this 64-page soft-bound booklet includes explanations of general characteristics, genetics, medical concerns, educational solutions and family and social matters.
+The third edition of this 64-page soft-bound booklet includes general characteristics, genetics, medical concerns, educational solutions and family and social matters.
 Now available in English and Spanish! by Rebecca Rae Anderson, J.D.; M.S., Bruce A. Buehler, M.D., G. Bradley Schaefer, M.D.

 A Journey From Diagnosis through Life